-1 ISA (UK and Ireland) 220, "Quality Control for an Audit of Financial Statements."
+ISA (UK) 220 (Revised June 2016), Quality Control for an Audit of Financial Statements.

-- Deciding whether more needs to be done to achieve the objective. - 7.
-The requirements of this ISQC (UK and Ireland) are expressed using "shall." - 8.
+- 7. The requirements of this ISQC (UK) are expressed using "shall." - 8.
 Where necessary, the application and other explanatory material provides further explanation of the requirements and guidance for carrying them out.
 In particular, it may: - Explain more precisely what a requirement means or is intended to cover. - Include examples of policies and procedures that may be appropriate in the circumstances.

 While such guidance does not in itself impose a requirement, it is relevant to the proper application of the requirements.
-The application and other explanatory material may also provide background information on matters addressed in this ISQC (UK and Ireland).
+The application and other explanatory material may also provide background information on matters addressed in this ISQC (UK).
 Where appropriate, additional considerations specific to public sector audit organizations or smaller firms are included within the application and other explanatory material.
-These additional considerations assist in the application of the requirements in this ISQC (UK and Ireland).
-They do not, however, limit or reduce the responsibility of the firm to apply and comply with the requirements in this ISQC (UK and Ireland).
+These additional considerations assist in the application of the requirements in this ISQC (UK).
+They do not, however, limit or reduce the responsibility of the firm to apply and comply with the requirements in this ISQC (UK).

-9. This ISQC (UK and Ireland) includes, under the heading "Definitions," a description of the meanings attributed to certain terms for purposes of this ISQC (UK and Ireland).
-These are provided to assist in the consistent application and interpretation of this ISQC (UK and Ireland), and are not intended to override definitions that may be established for other purposes, whether in law, regulation or otherwise.
-The Glossary of Terms^{1b} relating to International Standards issued by the IAASB in the Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements published by IFAC includes the terms defined in this ISQC (UK and Ireland).
-It also includes descriptions of other terms found in this ISQC (UK and Ireland) to assist in common and consistent interpretation and translation.
+9. This ISQC (UK) includes, under the heading "Definitions," a description of the meanings attributed to certain terms for purposes of this ISQC (UK).
+These are provided to assist in the consistent application and interpretation of this ISQC (UK), and are not intended to override definitions that may be established for other purposes, whether in law, regulation or otherwise.
+The Glossary of Terms1b relating to International Standards issued by the IAASB in the Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services published by IFAC includes the terms defined in this ISQC (UK).
+It also includes descriptions of other terms found in this ISQC (UK) to assist in common and consistent interpretation and translation.